njrivkin/CUDAatScaleForTheEnterpriseCourseProject-UnsharpFilter/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# Unsharp masking using NVIDIA NPP with CUDA

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
-The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
-The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to implement unsharp masking.
+Unsharp masking is desribed here: https://en.wikipedia.org/wiki/Unsharp_masking.

 ## Code Organization